CarlVerret/csFastFloat/README.md

 # csFastFloat : a fast and accurate float parser

 C# port of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float)  fully ported from C to C#.
-It is almost 7 times faster than the standard library.
+It is almost 7 times faster than the standard library in some cases while providing exact results.

 # Benchmarks